Rolling power outages avoided Monday, PG&E urging customers to conserve through Wednesday

 “I am not pleased with what happened,” said Governor Gavin Newsom during a Monday press conference.

-Gov. Newsom is calling for an investigation into the state’s energy regulators for their faultier to properly brace for the current energy shortage and power outages.
+Gov. Newsom is calling for an investigation into the state’s energy regulators for their failure to properly brace for the current energy shortage and power outages.

 “We failed to predict and plan for these shortages and that’s simply unacceptable,” said Newsom.